How To Make a Request for Quote // Step-By-Step Guide

 Alibaba's “Request for Quote” feature

-Most sourcing websites, such as Alibaba and Global Sources, have a Request for quote option for members.
+Most sourcing websites, such as Alibaba and Global Sources, have a Request for Quote option for members.
 Alibaba’s RFQ tool allows the user to submit an RFQ, which almost always includes a form to fill in the text (using your template from above) and attach the product spec sheet.
-We go over this in more detail in our Alibaba to amazon guide!
+We go over this in more detail in our Alibaba to Amazon guide!

 Message on Alibaba